open-resources/physics_bank/content/public/006.Force/Dynamics of Circular Motion/Object_In_Circular_Motion/Object_In_Circular_Motion.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Object In Circular Motion
+        title: Object In Circular Motion
+      part1:
+        ans1:
-    params_part1_ans1_value: The object has constant kinetic energy
+          value: The object has constant kinetic energy
+        ans2:
-    params_part1_ans2_value: The net force on the object has a non-zero component towards the centre of the circle
+          value: The net force on the object has a non-zero component towards the centre of the circle
+        ans3:
-    params_part1_ans3_value: The object's net acceleration is towards the centre of the circular motion
+          value: The object's net acceleration is towards the centre of the circular motion
+        ans4:
-    params_part1_ans4_value: The object's angular velocity is given by $v^2/r$ where
-      $r$ is the radius of the circle
+          value: The object's angular velocity is given by $v^2/r$ where $r$ is the radius of the circle
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1